GravityKit/GravityExport-Lite/readme.txt

 * Bugfix: Lists with a single column could not be exported.

 = 1.5.0 =
 * Failed upload.
-I wish Wordpress would drop the ancient SVN approach!
+I wish WordPress would drop the ancient SVN approach!

 = 1.4.0 =
 * Celebration: 1000+ active installations!
 Whoop!
 That is so awesome!
 Thank you for the support and feedback!
 As a celebration gift I've added some new settings, making the plugin more user-friendly, while maintaining developer-friendliness!
-* Feature / Security: Regenerate url for a form, with fallback to old way.
-But please update all your urls!
+* Feature / Security: Regenerate URL for a form, with fallback to old way.
+But please update all your URLs!
 This update also makes the slug more secure and unique by not using the (possibly default) NONCE_SALT.
 * Feature: Disable fields and metadata with checkboxes on the settings page.
 Can still be overwritten with the hooks.
 * Feature: Enable notes on the settings page.
 Can still be overwritten with the hook.